johnmutuma5/Notes/Javascript/Node/node_intro.md

 The EventEmitter class is a major building block of the `Node.js` Non-blocking I/O model.
 We can extend this class to inherit the event handling functionalities including `Subscriptions` and `Publishing`.

 ## Readable and writable streams
-Streams are instances of (and extensions to) with an agreed upon interface.
+Streams are instances of (and extensions to) `EventEmitter` class with an agreed upon interface.
 It provides a unified abstraction of managing data flow including:
 - Network traffic (http requests and responses, tcp sockets)
 - File I/O